devillexio/100-days-of-code/log.md

 **Today's Progress**: Took it easy and continued reading Chapter 2 of "The Go Programming Language".

 **Thoughts:** The more I read this book, the more I just love Go.
 I think you need to know a couple of languages, and have been coding for a few years to fully appreciate Golang's design choices.
 Before trying Go I read a lot of "Go vs <insert language here>" articles, but I realise now these articles often bashed Golang without fully understanding it's purpose.

+### Day 16: April 19, 2020

+**Today's Progress**: Finished reading Chapter 2 of "The Go Programming Language".
+I also watched a live stream by Battlesnake where they discussed some easy strategies and tactics.
+I'm quite keen to apply some of these to the snake I'm working on.

+**Thoughts:** Really enjoyed the presentation by Aurora Walker during the Battlesnake live stream.
+I enjoyed her methodical approach to tackling one problem at a time, and I'm also keen to give some of the strategies a try.